dmtrixX/pykey/README.md

 This tool is ideal for musicians, music producers, educators, and hobbyists to explore and understand the relationships between frequencies, notes, and rhythms.

-For more information or support, please contact Dmitriy Petrov Krastev. ratracedmtrix@gmail.com
 """